ProtocolONE/ptah-docs/content/docs/seo.md

 {{< figure class="center" src="/images/img3.png">}}

 Ptah helps you to optimize landing page perfectly.
 It's the essential part that increases traffic to your web page.
-We recommend to use Ptah Builder Settings to adjust SEO parameters of your landing page.
+We recommend to use Ptah Settings to adjust SEO parameters of your landing page.

 To achieve the goals of your landing page you can follow this checklist:

-## SEO Checklist with examples
-***

 **For the web page URLs:**